Summaries below are for convenience only and may be out-of-date. Use our Government directory to get the latest official information.

 Renting a boat:

 People renting a boat will need to get a "Rental Boating Safety Checklist" before heading out.
-They do not need to acquire the PCOC, operator's certificate (a dockside session is required instead).
-However, you must have a valid radio operator licence to transmit on a VHF radio outside the U.S. (listening does not require a licence).
+They do not need to acquire the PCOC, operator's certificate - a dockside training session is required instead.
+However, you must have a valid radio operator licence to transmit on a marine VHF radio (listening does not require a licence).

 Designated Reporting Stations:

 The captain of a boat arriving in Canada must report to Canadian Border Services Agency immediately upon arrival at designated reporting stations.
 As a convenience, many marinas are eligible and have instructions posted by the docks with toll-free phone number to call.
 It is illegal to stop or anchor anywhere in Canadian waters before checking in.
 Kingston Mills, the first Rideau Canal lock, is an official "Canada Customs Telephone Report Site", where you can receive a Customs Report number - as long as it's your first Canadian stop after entering Canadian waters.

 Have your boat licence or registration information, and full names, citizenship, birth dates, and addresses of all persons on board.
 You may also require vaccination papers for pets.
 You should be prepared to wait for an inspector or to move your boat to another location if required.
 Be sure to keep all passengers on board until you have cleared entry procedures.
 Make an entry in your ship's log with date, agent's name, location of entry, and clearance number for reference in any future disputes.
 You can phone Canadian Customs, part of Revenue Canada, toll free at 1-800-265-5633 24 hours a day.